GOP’s Senate outlook grows dimmer amid ‘candidate quality’ concerns, polling shows

-Senate Minority Leader Mitch McConnell (R-Ky.) is signaling more sharply than ever that Republicans’ performance in the midterm elections may not be as strong as the party had hoped, dampening GOP hopes for a Senate takeover.
+Senate Minority Leader Mitch McConnell of Kentucky is signaling more sharply than ever that Republicans’ performance in the midterm elections might not be as strong as the party had hoped, dampening GOP hopes for a Senate takeover.

 During a stop in Kentucky on Thursday, McConnell conceded that the House has a better chance of flipping red than the Senate — a statement that, while in line with election forecasts, shows just how concerned Republicans are becoming about races in the upper chamber less than three months before the midterm elections.